 a) Soluble fibre can help lower blood cholesterol levels by removing cholesterol from the intestinal tract.
 Major sources of soluble fibre include fresh and dried fruits, vegetables, oats, legumes and psyllium husks.

 b) Insoluble fibre acts as a stool softener and helps prevent constipation.
 It is found in breads, cereals, fruits, vegetables, legumes, seeds and nuts.

-Energy is the amount of kilojoules or calories eaten or used.
-A high energy food is a high kilojoule or calorie food.
+Energy is the amount of kilojoules eaten or used.
+A high energy food is a high kilojoule food.